Skip to main content

 Overview

-Neurofibromatosis type 1 (NF1) is characterised by an early presentation of multiple café-au-lait macules and, later, benign growths known as neurofibromas.
+Neurofibromatosis type 1 (NF1) is an autosomal dominant genetic condition characterised by an early presentation of multiple café-au-lait macules and, later, benign growths known as neurofibromas.
+Multiple complications can occur secondary to the location of benign growths, and due to the higher risk of malignancy.

 Clinical features

-Revised diagnostic criteria (see our resources list below) suggest that a diagnosis of NF1 can be made in a patient without a family history when two or more of the following features are present:
+Revised diagnostic criteria suggest that a diagnosis of NF1 can be made in a patient without a family history when two or more of the following features are present:

 • six or more café-au-lait macules (over five millimetres in pre-pubertal individuals, over 15 millimetres in post-pubertal individuals);